-With regard to waste treatment 600 drums of technological wastes were supercompacted by Nucleco in the years 2008 and 2009.
+About 600 drums of technological wastes were supercompacted by Nucleco in the years 2008 and 2009.
 In the years 2011-2013 about 350 tons of low level waste (oil, charcoal, polymer, carbon steel, technological waste) were treated by Studsvik in Sweden, producing 208 drums of final packages.